JLin-dev/PyPong/readme.md

 - Not going to handle scalabilty since this is local network.
 Only two player connect max.
 - There will be optim when the depoly of local connection is successfully.

+---

+## __server.py__

+Test code area: really interesting way to stop a server by using keyboard package. `keyboard.onpress()` can capture python events which means this is running on a seperate thread and does not block the main program.
+Inside the parameter we can put in function (without calling the function but the function when we are going to invoke when the events happen).
+Which we dont include () when we call the handling function.
+In the provided code demo when we are going to put in a function that contains two variable in the params we can call it by creating an anonymous function which accpet both event and server_socket.
+By doing this we can pass in two var without invoking the function in the first place.
+The event right after lambda is automatically pass in by the key press event.